wunderwuzzi23/blog/content/posts/2020/attacking-telemetry-and-machine-learning.md

 As the example showed an adversary can send targeted messages to highlight features or flows that in reality are not frequently used, which can lead to de-investments in areas that are more important.

-There are multiple ways to target telemetry, especially when it comes to **AI Red Teaming** at large, as the data is often fed into machine learning training.
-In this post I am talking about the outside approach of spoofing telemetry requests (which often has no or very weak authentication by design).
+There are multiple ways to target telemetry, and when it comes to **AI Red Teaming** at large this is an interest technique, as the data is often fed into machine learning training.
+This post highlights the outside approach of spoofing telemetry requests, which often has no or very weak authentication.

 ## Conclusion